ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak19001/datasheet.md

 sidebar_label: Datasheet
 ---

+import RkImage from '@site/src/components/Image' import RkBottomNav from '@site/src/components/Document/BottomNav'

 # RAK19001 WisBlock Dual IO Base Board Datasheet

 ## Overview

 ### Description

 **RAK19001** is a **WisBlock Base** board that connects **WisBlock Core** and **WisBlock Modules**.
 It provides the power supply and interconnection to the modules attached to it.
 It has one slot reserved for the WisBlock Core module, two IO slots, and six sensor slots A to F for WisBlock Modules.
-Also, there are two **2.54 mm pitch headers** that expose all key input-output pins of the WisBlock Core that includes UART, I2C, SPI, and many IO Pins.
+Also, there are two **2.54&nbsp;mm pitch headers** that expose all key input-output pins of the WisBlock Core that includes UART, I2C, SPI, and many IO Pins.

 For convenience, there is a Type-C USB connector that is connected directly to WisBlock Core MCU’s USB port (if supported) or to a USB-UART converter depending on the WisBlock Core.
 The USB-C connection can be used for uploading firmware, serial communication, and charging A rechargeable battery.
 RAK19001 also includes a slide switch to select between rechargeable and non-rechargeable batteries.